lilkho/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
 ## UNO!
 Game rules [here](https://www.unorules.com/)

 This is UNO! with extra rules.

 #### **Note**
-Players are not required to say "UNO!" when they have one card.
+- Players are not required to say "UNO!" when they have one card.
+- If you draw and attempt to play a card, choosing the wrong card will automatically force you to draw.
+- Playing a WILD or +4 chooses a random color.

 #### **Instructions**
 1. Clone this repo